ShimronAlakkal/ML-tutorial/README.md

 Tensorflow
 ```

-To set things up in a command, go to your project folder => open terminal there => perform the below command
+To set things up, go to your project folder => open terminal there => activate the environment => run the below command
 ```bash
 pip install requirements.txt
 ```